top of page

 Our Why

-Despite decades of awareness, the U.S. education system continues to fall short in meeting the needs of students of color, especially boys and young men.
-From early learning to higher education, boys of color encounter compounding inequities, systemic bias, and chronic underinvestment.
-These inequities extend beyond the classroom, showing up in the social, economic, and justice systems they navigate.
-For many, these barriers contribute to over-discipline, underachievement, and increased involvement in the criminal justice system.
-We exist to dismantle those barriers.
-Our mission is rooted in equity, justice, and the radical belief that young men of color deserve to thrive, not just survive.
+Despite decades of awareness and reform efforts, the U.S. education system continues to fall short in meeting the needs of students of color, particularly boys and young men.
+From early learning through higher education, boys of color encounter compounding inequities shaped by systemic bias, fragmented supports, and chronic underinvestment.

 Our Approach

-As the backbone organization for My Brother’s Keeper Denver, we convene cross-sector partners to advance the MBK Local Action Plan.
-We lead initiatives such as the Male Educators of Color Fellowship and the Empowered Ambition Youth Development Program, delivering real-time impact while building long-term systems change.
+As the backbone organization for My Brother’s Keeper Denver, the Foundation, through the Policy & Advocacy Institute, convenes partners to advance a shared Local Action Plan focused on population-level change.
+Initiatives such as the Male Educators of Color Fellowship and the Empowered Ambition Youth Development Program generate real-time impact while informing longer-term policy and systems transformation.

 Our Pillars

-The Sims-Fayola Foundation’s Vision 2030 strategy is guided by three core pillars that define how we build capacity, drive systems change, and sustain community impact.
+The Sims-Fayola Foundation advances its Vision 2030 strategy through three interconnected pillars that guide how we build capacity, influence systems, and sustain community impact.

-• Elevating Narratives: We shift public will by affirming cultural identity and changing how boys and young men of color are seen and supported through storytelling, communications, and ambassador engagement.
+We shift public understanding and political will by affirming cultural identity and challenging deficit-based narratives.
+Through storytelling, strategic communications, and ambassador engagement, we change how boys and young men of color are seen, valued, and supported by communities and institutions.

 Our Objectives

-• Increase participation in leadership, civic engagement, and enrichment opportunities
+• Increase participation and persistence in leadership development, civic engagement, and enrichment opportunities that build agency, voice, and community connection.

-• Expand access to career pathways in underrepresented fields such as technology, healthcare, law, and education
+• Expand access to postsecondary and career pathways in underrepresented fields such as technology, healthcare, law, education, and public service.

-• Equip youth-serving professionals and systems to meet the holistic needs of young men of color
+• Equip youth-serving professionals, schools, and institutions with the tools, training, and structures needed to meet the holistic needs of boys and young men of color.

-• Shift public narratives, institutional policies, and community investments toward sustainable equity
+• Shift public narratives, institutional policies, and community investments toward durable, equity-centered systems that make positive outcomes predictable rather than exceptional.

 CONTACT US